googlearchive/appengine-java-vm-guestbook-extras/java_mvms_tutorial.md

 After deployment, go to your app: http://YOUR-APP-ID.appspot.com.
-The app should work the same as it did with the local development server.
-You'll see the captcha image— this code wouldn't have worked with 'regular' App Engine instances!
+The app should work the same as it did with the local development server, because it is the same Docker container that you ran locally in the development server that is deployed and executed in the Google App Engine Cloud.
+You'll see the captcha image.
+This code would not have worked with a 'regular' App Engine instance!

-## Stage 2: Configure a Dockerfile for the app ##
+## Stage 2: Configure a Dockerfile for the Application ##

-In Stage 2 of this app, we will to use the linux 'fortune' program to autofill in the guestbook entries with 'suggested text', in case a guest has a case of writer's block.
-You'll find this version of the app in the `stage2` directory.
+In Stage 2 of this application, we will to use the linux 'fortune' program to autofill in the guestbook entries with 'suggested text', in case a guest has a case of writer's block.
+You'll find this version of the application in the `stage2` directory.

 These changes involve a couple of new things.

 First, we need to install the 'fortune' program on our Managed VM instances, so that we can access it.
 We will do this by defining a `Dockerfile` for the app.
-Then, we will define a new class (called [stage2/src/main/java/com/google/appengine/demos/guestbook/FortuneInfo.java](stage2/src/main/java/com/google/appengine/demos/guestbook/FortuneInfo.java)), that will exec this program, save the results to a new file, then read the file and serve up the results.
+Then, we will define a new class (called [stage2/src/main/java/com/google/appengine/demos/guestbook/FortuneInfo.java](stage2/src/main/java/com/google/appengine/demos/guestbook/FortuneInfo.java)), that will execute this program, save the results to a new file, then read the file and serve up the results.
 Take a quick look at `FortuneInfo.java`.
-Both the use of `ProcessBuilder`, and and the temp file writes to the local filesystem, would not work on 'regular' App Engine instances.
+Both the use of `ProcessBuilder`, and the capability of writing temporary files to the local filesystem, would not work on 'regular' App Engine instances.

 <img src="http://storage.googleapis.com/amy-jo/articles/gb_captcha_local2.png" width="500" alt="Guestbook with Fortunes"/>